 The Two Wolves: Native Legend and Inner Life Lesson

-The old man, marked by years and experiences, begins his story in a soft, deep voice.
+The old man, marked by years and experiences, began his story in a soft, deep voice.
 “In each of us, my child, there is a battle.
 It has been present since the dawn of time and takes place in the heart of every human being.
 It pits two powerful wolves against each other.”

 Sources and References :